Patanouk/Kubernetes-bash-script/udemy/Section2/Section2-CoreConcepts.md

   * `kubectl scale deployment`
 * `Declarative` : Only specifying the final state we want to go to
   * `kubectl apply`

+### More about kubectl apply

+`Kubectl apply` uses three configurations
+* The local one (one in kubectl apply -f command)
+* The last applied one
+* The live object configuration

+If the object does not exist, it is created
+If live config different from local config, the changes are applied to the live config If local config different from last config, changes are applied to the live config